urbit/developers.urbit.org/content/guides/core/hoon-school/N-logic.md

 +++
-title = "Conditional Logic"
+title = "14.
+Conditional Logic"
 weight = 10
 nodes = [184]
 objectives = ["Produce loobean expressions.", "Reorder conditional arms.", "Switch against a union with or without default."]
 +++

-#   Conditional Logic

 _Although you've been using various of the `?` wut runes for a while now, let's wrap up some loose ends.
 This module will cover the nature of loobean logic and the rest of the `?` wut runes._